J-81/GeneLab_Data_Processing-1/Metagenomics/Estimate_host_reads_in_raw_data/GL-DPPD-7109.md

 **Parameter Definitions:**

 * `--download-taxonomy` - downloads taxonomic mapping information
+* `--add-to-library` - adds the fasta file to the library of sequences being included
 * `--db` - specifies the directory we are putting the database in
 * `--threads` - specifies the number of threads to use
 * `--no-masking` - prevents [masking](https://github.com/DerrickWood/kraken2/wiki/Manual#masking-of-low-complexity-sequences) of low-complexity sequences